-- 6.8 In addition to the above, individual risk assessments on project work are undertaken and audit reports provide management with advice on risk issues as part of the scope developed for each audit review. - 6.9 In addition to ensuring that audit resources are directed to those areas of greatest risk to the Council achieving its objectives, audit activity will also include the following strands: - Coverage of the Council's key financial systems on a regular basis, to ensure that core assurance is able to be provided. - Compliance reviews in certain areas, such as the Borough's schools to ensure that every school receives a review at least once every 4 years, but more frequently where a risk assessment indicates that the risk landscape has changed (such as a change in school leadership, impending academisation, discussions with HLT). - Follow up audit work to ensure that recommendations are addressed within the agreed timescales and that where audits received no or limited assurance, a subsequent visit can provide assurance that control weaknesses have been addressed. - Unforeseen work can arise due to new areas of service provision, management requests or emerging risks which are appropriate to audit within the year.
+- 6.8 Individual risk assessments on project work are also undertaken and audit reports provide management with advice on risk issues as part of the scope developed for each audit review. - 6.9 In addition to ensuring that audit resources are directed to those areas of greatest risk to the Council achieving its objectives, audit activity will also include the following strands: - Coverage of the Council's key financial systems on a regular basis, to ensure that core assurance is able to be provided. - Compliance reviews in certain areas, such as the Borough's schools to ensure that every school receives a review at least once every 4 years, but more frequently where a risk assessment indicates that the risk landscape has changed (such as a change in school leadership, impending academisation, discussions with HLT). - Follow up audit work to ensure that recommendations are addressed within the agreed timescales and that where audits received no or limited assurance, a subsequent visit can provide assurance that control weaknesses have been addressed. - Unforeseen work can arise due to new areas of service provision, management requests or emerging risks which are appropriate to audit within the year.
 In order to allow some flexibility, a contingency allowance is included to enable such work to be undertaken without adversely affecting delivery of the planned audit work. - Whilst the majority of audit work can be planned ahead, there are occasions when audits cannot be undertaken (for example, significant change takes place in the audit area).
-In these circumstances, the audit may need to be deferred, or may be replaced in agreement with the relevant manager. - 6.11 Details of the projects included in the Annual Audit Plan for 2018/19 are attached as Annex 1.
+In these circumstances, the audit may need to be deferred, or may be replaced in agreement with the relevant manager. - 6.11 Details of the projects included in the Annual Audit Plan for 2019/20 are attached as Annex 1.
 While there are key areas of activity that will be reviewed every year, other audits are included which reflect key risks identified through the risk management process and which were considered by the Audit Committee during the year.
-These include health and social care commissioning and integration, capital projects and fire related safety work.
-Issues identified at various TMOs during 2017/18 will also be followed up under the new plan, given the low levels of assurance that resulted from recent reviews.
+These include commercialisation, project management and environmental sustainability.
+Issues identified at various TMOs during 2018/19 will also be followed up under the new plan, given the low levels of assurance that resulted from recent reviews.